marcoalopez/GrainSizeTools/DOCS/getting_started.md

     Shapiro-Wilk test warnings:
     Data is not normally distributed!
-    Normality test: 0.94, 0.00 (test statistic, p-value)
+    Normality test: 0.94, 0.00 (test statistic, p-value) Data is not lognormally distributed!
+    Lognormality test: 0.99, 0.00 (test statistic, p-value)
     ============================================================================

 By default, the ```summarize``` function returns: